 Posted on Jul 23, 2019

 In order to effectively secure networks and data, Chief Information Security Officers (CISO) have to stay on top of constantly-evolving cyber threats.
-Here are 5 threats CISOs should take into account when they’re securing their data ecosystems.

 The Internet of Things (IoT) is everywhere — on your wrist, in your home, and at your place of business.
 Everything from manufacturing equipment to tea kettles are becoming smart, but IoT devices are often not secured properly.